goodcodebadcode/blog/content/posts/structuring-your-python-project.md

     ├── requirements.txt
     └── setup.py

-## How importing works
+## Importing modules

+What happens when you have code in one module that needs to access code in another module or package?
+You import it!

 When you import a module, we are actually running it.
-This means that any recursive `import` statements within the module are also run.
+This means that any recursive or inner `import` statements within the module are also run.

 ```python
 import re
 ```

-So when we import `re.py`, we are in fact importing `re.py` and its own several import statements, which are also run.
-That doesn't mean those imports are available to the file we imported `re` from, but it does mean those files have to exist.
+So when we import `re.py`, we are in fact importing `re.py` and its own several import statements.
+That doesn't mean those imports are available to the module we imported `re` from, but it does mean those files have to exist.
 If, for some unlikely reason, `enum.py` was deleted on your environment, and you ran `import re`, it would fail with an error.

 I have often heard newer Python developers ask why the inner module, `enum.py` in our example is being imported, since they didn't ask for it directly in their code.
 The answer is simple: we imported `re`, and that imports `enum`.

-## Best practices for imports
+### How does this actually work?

+Let’s assume you import the module `abc` like so:

+    import abc

+You have probably noticed that we did not provide a file path for the import, yet somehow Python knew where to find these.

+The first thing Python will do is look up the name `abc` in [`sys.modules`](https://docs.python.org/3/library/sys.html#sys.modules).
+This is a cache of all modules that have been previously imported.

+If the name isn’t found in the module cache, Python will proceed to search through a list of built-in modules.
+These are modules that come pre-installed with Python and can be found in the [Python Standard Library](https://docs.python.org/3/library/).
+If the name still isn’t found in the built-in modules, Python then searches for it in a list of directories defined by [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path).
+This list usually includes the current directory, which is searched first.

+When Python finds the module, it binds it to a name in the local scope.
+This means that `abc` is now defined and can be used in the current module without throwing a `NameError`.

+If the name is never found, you will get a `ModuleNotFoundError`.
+You can find out more about imports in the [Python documentation](https://docs.python.org/3/reference/import.html).

+### The standard library

+Python’s standard library is very extensive.
+The library contains built-in modules, written in C, that provide access to system functionality such as file I/O that would otherwise be inaccessible to Python programmers, as well as modules written in Python that provide standardised solutions for many problems that occur in everyday programming.

+Some of these modules are explicitly designed to encourage and enhance the portability of Python programs by abstracting away platform-specifics into platform-neutral APIs.

+In addition to the standard library, there is a growing collection of several thousand components, available from the [Python Package Index](https://pypi.org/).

+## Syntax of Import Statements

 There are a number of ways of importing, but there are few written and unwritten rules that you should follow.